lupusorina/space-robotics-rss/docs/index.md

 | Paper Acceptance Notification | May 9, 2025|
 | Camera-ready Paper Deadline | May 30, 2025, 11:59PM (Anywhere on Earth) |
 | Workshop Date | June 21, 2025|

+>  🛰️ ***Also of interest for the community is another space robotics workshop held in Los Angeles this summer (July 28-29): the IEEE SMC-IT/SCC 2025 [Space Robotics Workshop](https://space-robots.org/spacerobotics2025/), accepting paper submissions through May 23.***
+{: .notice--info }